 Admiral Bowles died in August of 1927.
 Adelaide Bowles continued to live at 148 Marlborough until her death in January of 1949.

-In June of 1949, Thomas Diab applied for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.
+In June of 1949, prior to taking title to the property, Thomas Diab applied for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.
 As part of this remodeling, the top floor was expanded to accommodate two apartments, eliminating the three original dormers.
-Plans for the remodeling, designed by architect Clark F. Merrick, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-99).
+Plans for the remodeling, designed by architect Clark F. Merrick, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-99).

-The property subsequently changed hands.
-It remained an apartment building in 2010.
+148 Marlborough remained an apartment building in 2016.